jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 If, under section 91, the chief executive or any other person or organisation is directed to provide support to a child or young person, the chief executive, person, or organisation must, on the expiry of the period stated in the order in which the direction is made, provide a written report to the court containing—
-  (a) an assessment of the effectiveness of the order; and (b) a description of the child’s or young person’s response to it; and (c) any other information that he, she, or it considers relevant.
+  (a) an assessment of the effectiveness of the order; and (b) a description of the child’s or young person’s response to it; and (c) any other information that they consider or it considers relevant.

 ### 100 Failure to observe conditions of support order
 (1) Where the court makes an order under section 91 or section 92 directing any person or organisation to provide support to a child or young person, the chief executive or that person or organisation may, in any case where the child or young person or a parent or guardian or other person having the care of, or residing with, the child or young person has failed to comply with a condition of the order (including any condition imposed under section 96 or section 97), apply to the court for a declaration that the child or young person or the parent or guardian or other person having the care of, or residing with, the child or young person has failed to comply with the condition.